akasma74/homeassistant-multisource-sensor/README.md

 ## Installation
 Copy `custom_components/multisource` folder into your `<HA config>/custom_components/` folder.
-You will need to restart Home Assistant.
+You may need to restart Home Assistant.

 ## Use
-1. Simple case - one physical sensor and two receivers (RFLink and OMG Pilight).
+1. Simple case - one physical sensor and two receivers ([RFLink](http://www.rflink.nl/blog2/) and [OMG Pilight](https://github.com/1technophile/OpenMQTTGateway)).
 Each of them has its own sensor in Home Assistant.
-Then we combine them to use last arrived reading:
+Wwe combine them to get the last arrived reading:
 ```yaml
 # these sensors reflect appropriate protocol's values
 # and behave like 'last' filter but change to 'unknown' if all of the entity_id are unknown